1. general principles / scope of application

 2.1 The scope of a specific consulting assignment shall be contractually agreed in each individual case.
 Unless otherwise agreed for the individual case, the minimum consulting time is 24 hours (or 3 days) per consulting project.
 If the actual amount to be performed is less, 24 hours will be charged.

-2.2 The Contractor shall be entitled to have the tasks incumbent upon it performed in whole or in part by third parties.
-Payment of the third party shall be made exclusively by the Contractor itself.
-No direct contractual relationship whatsoever shall arise between the third party and the client.
+2.2 The User shall be entitled to have the tasks incumbent upon it performed in whole or in part by third parties.
+Payment of the third party shall be made exclusively by the User itself.
+No direct contractual relationship whatsoever shall arise between the third party and the contracting party.

-3. duty of the customer to provide information / declaration of completeness
+3. duty of the contracting party to provide information / declaration of completeness

-3.1 The Client shall ensure that the organizational framework conditions for the performance of the consulting assignment at its place of business permit work that is as undisturbed as possible and conducive to the rapid progress of the consulting process.
+3.1 The Contractual Partner shall ensure that the organizational framework conditions for the performance of the consulting assignment at its place of business permit work that is as undisturbed as possible and conducive to the rapid progress of the consulting process.

-3.3 The Principal shall ensure that the Contractor is provided with all documents necessary for the fulfillment and execution of the consulting order in a timely manner, even without the Contractor’s special request, and that the Contractor is informed of all processes and circumstances that are of importance for the execution of the consulting order.
-This also applies to all documents, processes and circumstances that only become known during the consultant’s work.
+3.2 The Contractual Partner shall ensure that all documents necessary for the performance and execution of the order are submitted to the User in a timely manner, even without the User’s special request, and that the User is informed of all processes and circumstances that are of importance for the execution of the order.
+This also applies to all documents, processes and circumstances which only become known during the activity of the user.

 4. safeguarding independence